 Present day.
 Once again, I’m back in Berlin, this time to finally see the Konzentrationslager.
 I’m on the S-Bahn train to Oranienburg.
 At each station, my mind goes back in time, to the tumultuous decades that preceded the 9th of November 1989, when people were able to cross the Wall.
 I’m thinking about the connection between my grandfather’s story and the convoluted menacing world order that came out of it.

 When I finally cross the steel gate of Sachsenhausen, I realise how this whole story is about being a prisoner.
 Whether in a concentration camp, behind a wall, caught within propaganda or fearing a nuclear holocaust.

-Watch the first three official music videos release on YouTube:
+Watch a playlist with the official music videos released on YouTube.

 The Limited Edition CD

 The CD comes in a beautiful 6-panel wallet gatefold card case, with full lyrics, synopsis, credits and original photography by Silvia Maggi.

 Includes unlimited streaming of After 1989: A Trip To Freedom via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.
 You can also download a free bilingual (English and Italian) 24-page booklet.

 Share This Page